codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where does batman go to the bathroom?
-The batroom.
+A girl once asked me what my heart desired, apparently blood, oxygen and neural messages were all wrong answers

 ## Daily Trivia

-In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
+What is the code name for the mobile operating system Android 7.0?
- 1. center
+ 1. Nougat
- 2. relative
+ 2. Marshmallow
- 3. absolute
+ 3. Jelly Bean
- 4. static
+ 4. Ice Cream Sandwich

 <details>
   <summary>Answer</summary>
-  center
+  Nougat
 </details>